godot-escoria/escoria-docs/api/ESCTransitionPlayer.md

 ## Signals

-- signal transition_done(): Emitted when the transition was played
+- signal transition_done(transition_id): Emitted when the transition was played